-A fun story in its own right, but also an introduction to logic puzzles, linguistic riddles, and math satire1.
+A fun story in its own right, but also an introduction to logic puzzles, linguistic riddles and puns, and math satire1.
 Carroll (Dodgson) has allusions to mathematics all over Wonderland—particularly to what were new concepts at the time (like imaginary numbers)—and then employs reductio ad absurdum to expose weaknesses and/or poke fun.

 Like the hookah-smoking caterpillar, for example, who keeps asking who are you?, but there’s no easy answer if the self is simply a collection of transient perceptions.
 Alice admits: “Why, I hardly know, Sir.
 I’ve changed so many times since this morning, you see.”
 That right there is some heavy existentialist philosophy.